Tuesday 13/05

 Sustainability analysis for textile processes and products: concept of circular economy, LCA concept and examples, MFCA ecological and economical models and analysis, MFCA models for textile processes such as digital printing, weaving, spinning & live demonstration of Umberto LCA , Multicriteria analysis, live demonstration of Promethee tool

-The follow-up practice course will be schedule at the laboratories of DITF in Denkendorf
+The follow-up practice course will be scheduled at the laboratories of DITF in Denkendorf after reaching a minimum number of participants.

 For whom